 Moeflonstal one of the oldest animal enclosures in ARTIS Zoo

-This monumental building, which served as an enclosure for various animal species in the 19th century, will soon have a new function as a playground for ARTIS' youngest visitors.
+This monumental building, which served as an enclosure for various animal species in the 19th century, has a new function as a playground for ARTIS' youngest visitors.

 Restored to its original state after historical research.